FarsetLabs/member-handbook/runbooks/your_first_visit.md

 ## Part 1: Getting to the space

-Let's head down to the space, make a cup of tea, and go for a dander.
+Let's head down to the space, make a cup of tea/coffee, and go for a dander.

 * You can walk, bike, scooter, take public transport, or drive to get to the hackerspace.
 Here's a rundown of relevant transport facilities.
   * Bike rack in the business park